AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 After your environments have been upgraded to Campaign Classic v7.3.5, you can initiate your transition to [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"}.

-New native user creation is still allowed until the IMS migration is complete.

 ### When is the migration complete? {#ims-migration-end}

 Once end-user migration and technical user migration to Adobe Identity Management System (IMS) is done, you must contact your Adobe Transition Manager so that Adobe can mark your migration as complete, and block user creation from the client console, and disable native user login.

 ### How to create users after migration? {#ims-migration-native}

-Once full IMS migration is complete, Adobe will apply the restrictions which will block new native user creation.
-These restrictions are not applied until IMS migration is complete.

 As a Campaign Administrator, you can grant permissions to the users of your organization through Adobe Admin Console and Campaign Client Console.
 Users log on to Adobe Campaign with their Adobe ID.
 Learn how to set up permissions with IMS in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/admin/permissions/gs-permissions.html){target="_blank"}.